srinivasaraojyothi/pythonseleniumframework/readme.md

 prerequisites:

 1. pythons version >=3.9
+### windows:

-Note: Recommends to install python from https://www.python.org/ as the installer comes with py.exe which suports easy transition of framewrok testing on different python versions.
+ Recommends to install python from https://www.python.org/ as the installer comes with py.exe which suports easy transition of framewrok testing on different python versions.
 ex: To test on python 3.9 and 3.10 we can use below commands respectively.
 ```shell
 py -3.9 -m pytest -m 't'  -rA -n 1 --html=report.html --self-contained-html --b=chrome --e=qc --t=w_mob -v